Frequently Asked QuestionsWe've answered common questions here. For more detail head over to the tips pages or our discussion boards.

 How can I cancel my subscription?

-This can be done by logging in to your account then navigating to MY ACCOUNT - MY DETAILS and clicking on the 'End Subscription' button.
+This can be done by logging in to your account then navigating to MY ACCOUNT - SETTINGS and clicking on the 'End Subscription' button.

 What file types can I use to upload my data?

 You can either upload by dragging your data files directly into the browser, or by linking to Strava.

 Dragging files - we can process .fit files (Garmin, SRM, Bryton, Lezyne, Pioneer files exported) files at this time.

 To upload them, go to your training page or calendar and click on "upload files" or drag file(s) into the screen.
 You can upload multiple files if you wish.

 Strava - Strava is a popular program used for tracking activities that use gps.
 You may already have linked your device to Strava (e.g. Garmin device uploads to Garmin Connect which uploads to Strava).

 If you link your account to Strava (My Account > link to Strava) then any new activities will automatically download to Formfinder as soon as they are received by Strava.
 Please allow a few minutes for this to happen, as data sometimes takes a while to flow through the various systems.

 Show me a full list of Formfinder's features